SDU-Chain/PRIDE-NIZK-Experiments/README.md

 # Experiments of PRIDE-NIZK

 ## Important Notice
 This experiment is done in 2019. `Go 1.14` is not supported.
-You maychoose the go toolchain that comes with Ubuntu 18.04, or if you want to implement an experiment that is SIMILAR to PRIDE-NIZK, we encourage you to use [go-ethereum-for-experiment-scripts](https://github.com/SDU-Chain/go-ethereum-for-experiment-scripts) and [go-ethereum-for-experiment](https://github.com/SDU-Chain/go-ethereum-for-experiment), which are our latest tools improved from this experiment.
+You may choose the go toolchain that comes with Ubuntu 18.04, or if you want to implement an experiment that is SIMILAR to PRIDE-NIZK, we encourage you to use [go-ethereum-for-experiment-scripts](https://github.com/SDU-Chain/go-ethereum-for-experiment-scripts) and [go-ethereum-for-experiment](https://github.com/SDU-Chain/go-ethereum-for-experiment), which are our latest tools improved from this experiment.

 ## Experiment Steps